fchmainy/k8s-trainings-101/README.md

 - curl http://127.0.0.1:5000
 </pre>

-   You should access your webapp (v1) web page:
+ - You should access your webapp (v1) web page:

 <p align="center">
 	<img width="100" src="v1/v1_icon.png" alt="V1 logo">
 </p>

-   You will find, on the presented V1 web page, the instructor gitlab Deploy Token Username and Password.
+ - You will find, on the presented V1 web page, the instructor gitlab Deploy Token Username and Password.
 Keep these credentials safe, you will need them in the next lab.

 Note:
 <i>You can also expose your application using the expose service object and access your application via a NodePort.
 This is a permanent change (until you explicitly remove it) so we won't use it here as we prefer using an Ingress service.
 Expose is presented here: https://kubernetes.io/docs/tutorials/stateless-application/expose-external-ip-address/</i>

-> :warning: Don't forget to go check on [CTFD](http://ctfd.f5demolab.org) if there are any challenges and questions for this section
+> :warning: Don't forget to check [CTFD](http://ctfd.f5demolab.org) to see if there are any challenges or questions for this section.

 ---